 In the last couple of years, we have made a lot of wine at home.
 It’s easy to do, and is good, cheap fun.
-Yes, we have had a few flops (still need to dump a few bottles of dandelion wine that are in the basement) but many of them have been pretty darn good (especially elderberry wine!).
+Yes, we have had a few flops (I ended up dumping a few bottles of dandelion wine down the drain) but many of them have been pretty darn good (especially elderberry wine!).
 Our most successful country wine of 2013 was definitely a batch of Rhubarb Wine that Jeff made, following these instructions.
 It yielded a beautiful rosé that we and our summer guests thoroughly enjoyed.
 We were excited for rhubarb season to come, since we had polished off the last of it a couple of months ago.

 - 1.5kg (3.5 lb) rhubarb

 - 1.3kg (just under 3 lb) sugar– we like to use organic sugar or sucanat